Sublingual Immunotherapy Research

 Journal of Environmental and Public Health, 2012

-These results suggest that SCIT and SLIT exhibit similar efficacy.
-SLIT objectively improves symptom scores for asthma and allergic rhinitis while decreasing medication usage of allergy medications.
-Given the increased risk and difficulty in treating asthmatic and young patients, these results would suggest that SLIT should be considered as the main treatment modality for these patients, considering SCIT only for treatment failures.
+These findings indicate that SCIT and SLIT demonstrate similar effectiveness.
+SLIT empirically betters symptom scores for asthma and hay fever while reducing the need for allergy drugs.
+With the heightened risks and challenges in treating asthmatic patients and children, these outcomes imply that SLIT should be regarded as the first-line treatment option for these patients, considering allergy shots for low-responders only.

 Quality of Life Improvement with Sublingual Immunotherapy: A Prospective Study of Efficacy